eapearson/kbase-service-orcidlink/README.md

 # ORCID Link  _(kbase-service-orcidlink)_

-A KBase core REST service whose primary purpose is to link KBase accounts to ORCID accounts.
+*ORCID Link* is a KBase core REST service whose primary purpose is to link KBase accounts to ORCID accounts.

-ORCID Link also provides relates services, such as fetching the profile for a linked account, and managing the "works" for a linked account
+ORCID Link also provides functional on top of the link, such as fetching the profile for a linked account, and managing the "works" for a linked account

 The service is implemented in Python, using the FastAPI library.

-Please see the [design doc](docs/design.md) for further information.
+Please see the [design doc](docs/design/design.md) for further information.

 ## Security

-This service will only run with a specific set of [environment variables](docs/deployment.md#environment-variables), some of which contain private keys which are essential for communication with ORCID Services.
-See [the deploymet doc](docs/deployment.md) for details.
+This service will only run with a specific set of [environment variables](docs/operation/deployment.md#environment-variables), some of which contain private keys which are essential for communication with ORCID Services.
+See [the deploymet doc](docs/operation/deployment.md) for details.

 ## Background